Columnstore indexes - Data Warehouse

 - Snapshot isolation for database compatibility level 130 and higher.

-- Ordered cluster columnstore indexes are available in SQL Server 2022 (16.x) Preview.
+- Ordered cluster columnstore indexes are available in SQL Server 2022 (16.x).
 For more information, see CREATE COLUMNSTORE INDEX and Performance tuning with ordered clustered columnstore index.

 For more information about new features in versions and platforms of SQL Server and Azure SQL, see What's new in columnstore indexes.